d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 ```

 :begin_tab:`mxnet`
 This is quite different from what we saw previously.
-All print statements, as defined in `hybrid_forward` are omitted.
+All print statements, as defined in `hybrid_forward`, are omitted.
 Indeed, after hybridization the execution of `net(x)` does not involve the Python interpreter any longer.
 This means that any spurious Python code is omitted (such as print statements) in favor of a much more streamlined execution and better performance.
 Instead, MXNet directly calls the C++ backend.
-Also note that some functions are not supported in the `symbol` module (like `asnumpy`) and operations in-place like `a += b` and `a[:] = a + b` must be rewritten as `a = a + b`.
+Also note that some functions are not supported in the `symbol` module (e.g.,  `asnumpy`) and operations in-place such as `a += b` and `a[:] = a + b` must be rewritten as `a = a + b`.
 Nonetheless, compilation of models is worth the effort whenever speed matters.
-The benefit can range from small percentage points to more than twice the speed, depending on the complexity of the model, the speed of the CPU and the speed and number of GPUs.
+The benefit can range from small percentage points to more than twice the speed, depending on the complexity of the model, the speed of the CPU, and the speed and number of GPUs.
 :end_tab:

 ## Summary

 * Imperative programming makes it easy to design new models since it is possible to write code with control flow and the ability to use a large amount of the Python software ecosystem.
 * Symbolic programming requires that we specify the program and compile it before executing it.
 The benefit is improved performance.
+:begin_tab:`mxnet`
 * MXNet is able to combine the advantages of both approaches as needed.
 * Models constructed by the `HybridSequential` and `HybridBlock` classes are able to convert imperative programs into symbolic programs by calling the `hybridize` function.
+:end_tab:

 ## Exercises

+:begin_tab:`mxnet`
-1. Add `x.asnumpy()` to the first line of the `hybrid_forward` function of the HybridNet class in this section.
+1. Add `x.asnumpy()` to the first line of the `hybrid_forward` function of the `HybridNet` class in this section.
 Execute the code and observe the errors you encounter.
 Why do they happen?
 1. What happens if we add control flow, i.e., the Python statements `if` and `for` in the `hybrid_forward` function?
+:end_tab:
-1. Review the models that interest you in the previous chapters and use the HybridBlock class or HybridSequential class to implement them.
+1. Review the models that interest you in the previous chapters.
+Can you improve their computational performance by reimplementing them?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/360)